ironbar/arc25/docs/modeling/Iteration_23_ttt_BARC_v2.md

     - [x] The goal is to be able to compare runs very easily with wandb.
 And also ideally to diagnose hyperparameter problems.
   - [x] All parameters should be on the configuration
   - [x] Log search vs learn time
+  - [ ] Only save original outputs for test (that's what I need for the submission)
 - [x] Try flashinfer and check if there is any speedup: https://github.com/flashinfer-ai/flashinfer
   - `pip install flashinfer-python`
   - FileNotFoundError: [Errno 2] No such file or directory: 'nvcc'